-On 25 March, we launched the London Communities Coronavirus Appeal, which so far has mobilised £4m of essential funds to the Capital’s grassroots charities and community groups.
+On 25 March, we launched the London Communities Coronavirus Appeal, which so far has mobilised over £13.4m of essential funds to the Capital’s grassroots charities and community groups.

-Grassroots charities and communitiy groups are vital for our communities most vulnerable people, now more than ever in the face of COVID19.
+Grassroots charities and community groups are vital for our communities most vulnerable people, now more than ever in the face of COVID-19.
 But grassroots organisations have been facing unprecedented challenges to maintain services and survive the crisis.
-Please help us to continue to help them reach the people and communities who need them.

 We wanted to take this opportunity to thank all of our donors and partners, for their commitment towards this important work taking place across the capital.
 A special thank you to: NET and UKCF, Grosvenor, whose donation of £250,000 anchored the appeal, MOPAC Wimbledon Foundation, SEGRO, Scotia Gas Network, Fairview Homes, Addleshaw Goddard Charitable Trust, William Grant and Sons, The Three Guineas Trust, The Kestrelman Trust, Bloomberg employees, Union Bancaire Privée, Deutsche Bank, Affinity Water, Robey Warshaw, Bank Of Ireland, Thames Water, Korman Trust, Peabody, Allen & Overy, L&Q Foundation, William Grant and Sons and NLPT.

 Robey Warshaw is pleased to contribute to the London Communities Coronavirus Appeal, to support small charities and community groups that are doing so much to help people affected by the ongoing crisis.Robey Warshaw